Ndpnt/CoffeeTouch.js/README.md

 **three:pinch** will trigger only when the pinch will be done with three fingers.

+## Options

+You can pass a hash of options for third parameter.

+The options are:

+* preventDefault (default to false)
+* flickSpeed (default to 0.5)
+* flickTimeElapsed in ms (default to 100)

 ## Fingers order
 Fingers are ordered in the fingers array in the Western reading direction (left to right, up to down).